microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 18. Click **Submit**.

-19. Run the following command to start the security agent:
+19. Switch back to your ssh session, then run the following command to start the security agent:

 ```PowerShell
 sudo systemctl start ASCIoTAgent
 sudo systemctl status ASCIoTAgent
 ```

-20. The status should now show **active**.
+20. The status should now show **active (running)**.

 ## Exercise 5: Simulate IoT attacks